Birbach History, Family Crest & Coats of Arms

 Few standards of spelling and translation existed in the Middle Ages. spelling variations, are thus, an extremely common occurrence in records of ancient Scottish names.
 Over the years, Birbach has been spelled Birkbeck, Birbeck, Birbecke, Birbeke, Birkbeke and many more.

 Notable amongst the family at this time was Simon Birckbek or Birkbeck (1584-1656), an English clergyman and controversialist from Hornby, Westmorland; and Christopher Birbeck (1696-1717), an English...
-Another 26 words (2 lines of text) are included under the topic Early Birbach Notables in all our PDF Extended History products and printed products wherever possible.

-societies and other Scottish organizations have preserved much of this heritage for the ancestors of those brave Scots.
+Land and opportunity greeted all those who made it across the Atlantic.
+These settlers and their children went on to play important roles in the forging of the great nations of the United States and Canada.
+Clan societies and other Scottish organizations have preserved much of this heritage for the ancestors of those brave Scots.
 Immigration and passenger lists have documented the arrival of various people bearing the name Birbach to North America: Willliam Birbeck who settled in Jamaica in 1774.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
 Print